MariusWilsch/claude-tts-output/ways-of-working-proposal.md

-# Ways of Working - Product Development Partnership
+# Ways of Working

-**Purpose:** Establish communication structure and expectations for effective collaboration between Marius (Product Development Lead) and ARCHIBUS team.
+**Purpose:** Establish communication structure for effective collaboration between Marius and the ARCHIBUS team.

-**Context:** This proposal aligns with our Retainer Services Agreement (Section 1.2 - "weekly coordination meetings" and "participate in commercial/strategic topics") and reflects my financial stake in the business via subscription revenue share.
+**Context:** This aligns with our Retainer Services Agreement (Section 1.2 - "weekly coordination meetings" and "participate in commercial/strategic topics") and reflects Marius's financial stake via subscription revenue share.

 ---